rapidsai/cudf/docs/cudf/source/cudf_pandas/faq.md

 First, it's important to note that GPUs are good at parallel processing of large amounts of data.
-Small data sizes may be slower on GPU than CPU, because of the cost of data transfers. cuDF achieves the highest performance on long columns of data.
+Small data sizes may be slower on GPU than CPU, because of the cost of data transfers. cuDF achieves the highest performance with many rows of data.
 As a _very rough_ rule of thumb, `cudf.pandas` shines on workflows with more than 10,000 - 100,000 rows of data, depending on the algorithms, data types, and other factors.
 Datasets that are several gigabytes in size and/or have millions of